 - (a) Length.
-Except by permission of a Judge of this Court, neither the opening brief of appellant, nor the brief of appellee may exceed 12,300 words.
-No reply brief may exceed 3,500 words.
+Except by permission of a judge of this Court, neither the opening brief of appellant, nor the brief of appellee may exceed the longer of 50 pages or 12,300 words.
+No reply brief may exceed the longer of 20 pages or 3,500 words.
 Briefs of amici curiae must comply with the word limits that apply to briefs of the party being supported.
-Word limits under this Rule do not include appendices, or the cover page, table of contents, table of authorities, and certificate.
+Page and word limits under this Rule do not include appendices, the cover page, table of contents, table of authorities, signature blocks, or certificate.
 There will be no exception to these limits except by permission of this Court on motion for extension of the limits. - (b) Filing Time: Appeal as a Matter of Right.
-In cases when appeal lies as a matter of right to the Court of Appeals, briefs must be filed as follows: - (1) The appellant must file the opening brief in the office of the clerk of the Court of Appeals within 40 days after the date of the filing of the record in such office. - (2) The brief of appellee and the brief of the guardian ad litem must be filed in the office of the clerk of the Court of Appeals within 25 days after filing of the opening brief. - (3) The appellant may file a reply brief in the office of the clerk of the Court of Appeals within 14 days after filing of the brief of appellee or guardian ad litem. - (4) Motions for extensions to these briefing deadlines must be filed no later than 10 days after the expiration of the deadline. - (c) Filing Time: Grant of Petition for Appeal.
-In cases when a petition for appeal has been granted by the Court of Appeals, briefs must be filed as follows: - (1) The appellant must file the opening brief in the office of the clerk of the Court of Appeals within 40 days after the date of the certificate of appeal issued by the clerk of the Court of Appeals pursuant to Rule 5A:16(b). - (2) The brief of appellee must be filed in the office of the clerk of the Court of Appeals within 25 days after filing of the opening brief. - (3) The appellant may file a reply brief in the office of the clerk of the Court of Appeals within 14 days after filing of the brief of appellee. - (4) Motions for extensions to these briefing deadlines must be filed no later than 10 days after the expiration of the deadline.
+In cases when appeal lies as a matter of right to this Court, except as otherwise provided by statute or order of this Court, briefs must be filed as follows: - (1) Prior to filing briefs in an appeal of right, the appellant must file a preliminary statement of the assignments of error in the office of the clerk of this Court within 15 days of the filing of the record in such office.
+The appellee must file any additional preliminary assignments of cross-error in the office of the clerk of this Court within 10 days after the filing of the appellant's preliminary statement of assignments of error. see Rules 5A:25(a)(1) and 5A:25(d).
+In cases in which a designation of appendix is filed, the preliminary statement of the assignments of error or additional preliminary assignments of cross-error may be contained in the designation of appendix filed in accordance with Rule 5A:25(d). - (2) The appellant must file the opening brief in the office of the clerk of this Court within 40 days after the date of the filing of the record in such office. - (3) The brief of appellee and the brief of the guardian ad litem must be filed in the office of the clerk of this Court within 30 days after filing of the opening brief, or within 30 days after the filing of the record in this Court, whichever is later.
+The filing time for the brief of appellee in an Anders appeal is governed by Rule 5A:20(i). - (4) The appellant may file a reply brief in the office of the clerk of this Court within 14 days after filing of the brief of appellee or guardian ad litem. - (5) If the reply brief of the appellant addresses cross-error, the appellee may file a reply brief in support of cross-error in the office of the clerk of this Court within 14 days after the filing of the reply brief of appellant. - (6) Motions for extensions to these briefing deadlines must be filed no later than 10 days after the expiration of the deadline. - (c) Filing Time: Grant of Discretionary Appeal.
+In cases when a discretionary appeal has been granted by this Court, briefs must be filed as follows: - (1) The appellant must file the opening brief in the office of the clerk of this Court within 40 days after the date of the certificate of appeal issued by the clerk of this Court pursuant to Rule 5A:16(b).